 Green River City has a population of 500 inhabitants; it has a School House and Church, several Stores, a First-Class Hotel, and a Brewery.
 All trains stop for meals at the Green River Dining Halls, where beautiful Rocky Mountain Specimens of all kinds can be procured.”

-This old map of Green River provides hours of entertainment and you learn a lot about the area in the process.
-This combination of a picture book and wall map makes an attractive addition to your office, library, or den, and can even be used to teach children the history of Green River.
-When you’re done exploring, click here to get your copy!
+This vintage map of Green River makes an attractive addition to your office, library, or den, and can even be used to teach children the geography and history of the area.
+When you’re done exploring, click here to get your copy of the restored map.